AGENCY CONTACT INFORMATION

 Laws 2000, Chapter 14 raised the legal gambling age from 18 to 21 (for pari-mutuel wagering, lottery and Indian gaming facilities).

 Laws 2000, Chapter 305 required tribal-state compacts to include guidelines regarding automated teller machine use, credit card use and availability of other forms of credit; established guidelines for treatment and prevention of problem and pathological gambling; and prohibited advertising and marketing to minors.

 Laws 2002, Chapter 111 required tribes to certify employees and take steps to prevent corrupt influences from infiltrating Indian gaming.
 The law also authorized the Department to determine the suitability of individuals and companies who apply to engage in Indian gaming activities.

 Laws 2016, Chapter 246 prohibited live greyhound racing in Arizona after December 31, 2016.
 Existing dog tracks are allowed to conduct simulcast and advance deposit wagering.
-Conforming legislation is required to be drafted by Legislative Council for consideration in 2017.
+Conforming legislation was required to be drafted by Legislative Council staff for consideration in 2017.

 - Laws 1992, Chapter 286

 - Laws 1993, First Special Session, Chapter 1